 Proposed Regulation section 1.751-1(b)(2)(ii) provides that a partner’s net section 751(b) unrealized gain or loss immediately before a distribution equals the amount of net income or loss from section 751 property that would be allocated to the partner if the partnership disposed of all of its property in a fully taxable transaction (emphasis added).
-But under the final sentence of Regulation section 1.1248-1(a)(4), each partner is treated as directly selling the partner’s proportionate share of such stock and so none of the stock is treated as sold by the partnership.
-Accordingly, there does not appear to be any “allocation” from the partnership of gain from appreciated section 1248 property on the deemed sale by the partnership of its assets.
-If that is true, then each partner’s pre-distribution share of section 1248 gain -- and thus each partner’s share of net section 751(b) unrealized gain or loss -- is zero.
-It should be made clear in Regulations section 1.751-1(b)(2)(ii) that an “allocation” includes each partner’s share of gain from the deemed sale by the partnership of section 1248 stock without regard to the recharacterization in the final sentence of Regulation section 1.1248-1(a)(4).
+But under the final sentence of Regulation section 1.1248-1(a)(4), for section 1248 purposes, each partner is treated as directly selling the partner’s proportionate share of such stock and so none of the stock is treated as sold by the partnership for such purposes.
+Accordingly, there might not e any “allocation” from the partnership of gain from appreciated section 1248 property on the deemed sale by the partnership of its assets.
+If that is true, then each partner’s pre-distribution share of section 1248 gain -- and thus each partner’s share of net section 751(b) unrealized gain or loss – would be zero.

+We believe that section 751(b) is intended to apply in the case of a foreign partnership holding stock of a CFC if there is a U.S. person meeting the 10 percent voting stock threshold.
+If such person’s interest is reduced, the resulting ordinary income should be considered to result from a sale or exchange under section 751(b) and therefore it should be made clear in Regulations section 1.751-1(b)(2)(ii) that an “allocation” includes each partner’s share of gain from the deemed sale by the partnership of section 1248 stock without regard to the recharacterization in the final sentence of Regulation section 1.1248-1(a)(4).
+As discussed above, we understand the reference to “dividends” in Examples 8 and 9 to indicate that the dividend character under section 1248 is intended to be applicable both under the deemed gain approach and the hot asset sale approach even taking into account section 1248(g), and request that this be confirmed.

 D. Anti-Abuse Rules